jbohren/isystem/README.md

 > All directories named by -isystem are searched after all directories named by -I, no matter what their order was on the command line.
 If the same directory is named by both -I and -isystem, the -I option is ignored.
 GCC provides an informative message when this occurs if -v is used.

-With CMake, if both are specified, if fails silently.
+With CMake, if both are specified, it drops the non-SYSTEM include and fails silently.
 Should CMake be dropping one of the options at all?